Flathead Ford V8

 The End of Flathead Production

-After 1953, flathead production continued in other countries.
+Although the flathead was discontinued in U.S. cars and trucks, production continued in other countries.
 The Ford Flathead V8 engine continued to be used in French military vehicles through the 1990s, with a good supply of new flatheads still available.

 Flathead Ford Legacy